Total Approach Family Program…

-The Total Approach Family Program provides education and support for family members and other loved ones of the chemically-dependent person.
+Substance Use Disorders are serious illnesses that often impact entire families and other loved ones.
+The Total Approach Family Program provides education and support for family members and other loved ones navigating through the stress, concern and confusion often experienced when a loved one has substance use disorder.
 It addresses co-dependency as a primary illness and allows family and friends to begin their own recovery process.
-Interventions are available and assistance is provided in finding treatment for their chemically-dependent loved one.
+(Referral assistance is offered in helping family members identify treatment options for their loved one.)

 Three separate groups are available including the:

-This six-week program gives children ages 5 to 8 and 9 to 12 the skills to understand the disease of chemical dependency and how it affects their entire family.
+This six-week series gives children ages 5 to 8 and 9 to 12 the skills to understand the disease of substance use disorder and how it affects their entire family.
 It provides age-appropriate tools necessary to evaluate personal feelings, develop coping skills and improve self-worth.
-Children come to understand they are not the cause of the chemical dependency, and that they are not alone in dealing with it.
-Evidence-based LifeSkills Training appropriate for Elementary School-aged children is fully incorporated into these sessions.
+Children come to understand they are not the cause of it, and that they are not alone in dealing with it.

-This six-week program builds on the Children’s Group but uses a more focused approach with videos and discussions to help youth ages 13 to 17 understand how chemical dependency affects them and their families.
-Evidence-based LifeSkills Training appropriate for High School-aged children is fully incorporated into these sessions.
+This six-week series builds on the Children’s Group but uses a more focused approach with videos and discussions to help youth ages 13 to 17 understand how a substance use disorder affects them and their families.

-This six-week program is designed for spouses, adult children, significant others, parents, siblings and friends of the chemically-dependent person.
-Information sharing, videos and discussion help adults understand and cope with the impact of chemical dependency on individuals and families.
+This six-week series is designed for spouses, adult children, significant others, parents, siblings and friends of the person with a substance use disorder.
+Information sharing, videos and discussion help adults understand and cope with the impact of substance use disorder on them and their families.

 What is Addiction?